NikolaiVChr/Autinn/README.md

 ## Download

-For now it is compiled for Windows only: https://github.com/NikolaiVChr/Autinn/releases
+For now it is compiled for Windows and Linux only: https://github.com/NikolaiVChr/Autinn/releases

 ## Changelog

+0.5.1.14
+* Compiled binaries for Linux also.
+* Small graphical change.

+0.5.1.12
+* Added knob to Rails.

+0.5.1.11
+* Added Rails mono to stereo module.

 0.5.1.10
 * The Retri cutoff frequency is now constantly auto-tuned to match desired cutoff as a function of sampling rate.